clayruh/ph3-orm-mock-game-library/README.md

 - `Game create()`
   - Creates a Game in the database with the instance's attributes
-- `Game update()`
-  - Updates a Game in the database based on the instance's attributes
-- `Game save()`
+- `Game get_by_id(id)`
-  - Will either create or update the Game in the database depending on whether the Game has an id
+  - Returns a game instance with the id that was passed as an argument
+  - If no game exists with that id, returns None
 - `Game delete()`
   - Deletes the Game from the database
   - No return value is necessary for this method